-Category Number Description Eligible Technologies Incentive Structure Eligibility Criteria 4a HP + Envelope See Category 4, plus Window Replacements, Window Film, Wall Insulation, Continuous Insulation, Window Walls, Curtain Walls, Exterior Façade, Air Leakage Sealing, Air Barrier Continuity, Roof Insulation \$/MMBtu of annual energy savings Eligible projects include any Category 4 heat pumps, installed at either an existing facility or new construction, that are coupled with a significant envelope upgrade.
+Eligible Technologie s Incentive Structure Eligibility Criteria See Category 4, plus Window Replacements , Window Film, Wall Insulation, Continuous Insulation, Window Walls, Curtain Walls, Exterior Façade, Air Leakage Sealing, Air Barrier Continuity, Roof Insulation \$/MMBtu of annual energy savings Eligible projects include any Category 4 heat pumps, installed at either an existing facility or new construction, that are coupled with a significant envelope upgrade.
 The envelope upgrade must produce a quantifiable impact on the heat pump sizing to be eligible for a packaged approach.
-Projects may qualify for one of two tiers of envelope upgrade improvements: Tier 1: Existing: 5-30% reduction in dominant load compared to baseline New Construction: 1-5% reduction in dominant load compared to baseline Tier 2: Existing: >30% reduction in dominant load compared to baseline New Construction: >5% reduction in dominant load compared to baseline Mew Construction: >5% reduction in dominant load compared to baseline New Construction: >5% reduction in dominant load compared to baseline When combined, the existing baseline will be used for calculating energy savings except for new construction projects, which should use a code baseline for savings analysis.
+Projects may qualify for one of two tiers of envelope upgrade improvements: Tier 1: Existing: >5-30% reduction in dominant load compared to baseline New Construction: 4->5% reduction in dominant load compared to baseline Existing: >30% reduction in dominant load compared to baseline New Construction: >510% reduction in dominant load compared to baseline New Construction: >510% reduction in dominant load compared to baseline Mhen combined, the existing baseline will be used for calculating energy savings except for new construction projects, which should use a code baseline for savings analysis.
 The MMBtu savings from both the envelope measures and the heat pump measures will be paid out at the 4a rate based on the tier qualified for.
 If a HP + Envelope upgrade also includes an eligible ERV/HRV, the ERV/HRV will also receive a Category 4a incentive.
-Eligible measures may include: Exterior: window replacements, window film Opaque shell: wall insulation, continuous insulation, window walls, curtain walls, exterior façade Air leakage sealing, air barrier continuity
+Eligible measures may include: Exterior: window replacements, window film Opaque shell: wall insulation, continuous insulation, window walls, curtain walls, exterior façade Air leakage sealing, air barrier continuity Roof insulation

-Category Number Description Eligible Technologies Incentive Structure Eligibility Criteria 5 HPWH (up to 120 gallons of tank capacity) Air-to-Water HPWHs \$/Equipment Unit Air-to-Water HPWHs with tank capacities up to 120 gallons must meet or exceed ENERGY STAR Residential Water Heater specification 6 Custom Hot Water Heating Applications Air-to-Water and Water-to-Water Heat Pumps for Dedicated DHW (total tank capacity >120 gallons) \$/MMBtu of annual energy savings Dedicated DHW Water-to-Water heat pumps (WWHP) must meet or exceed ENERGY STAR Geothermal heating requirements.9 For dedicated DHW WWHP scenarios in which Custom project eligibility is not defined (according to the previous item) for domestic hot water heat pump applications and for all Air-to-Water systems, the following shall be used to determine eligibility for Category 6 Custom Hot Water Heating Applications incentives: For HPWH systems with tanks < 120 gallons piped in parallel, individual units must meet ENERGY STAR HPWH specifications10 Fossil fuel (heating oil, natural gas, steam generated by fossil fuel, etc.) energy consumption must be reduced by the new electric technology or application The new electric technology or application must: Use staged, multi-speed or variable-speed heat pumps for air source systems Reduce existing fossil fuel or electric resistance annual consumption by at least 50% Not include fossil fuel system efficiency fuel savings; in savings calculations, the fossil fuel baseline efficiency (including distribution) must equal the existing or upgraded (boiler) system efficiency Decrease the overall annual site energy consumption
+Eligible Technologie s Incentive Structure Eligibility Criteria Category 5 - HPWH (up to 120 gallons of tank capacity) Air-to-Water HPWHs \$/Equipment Unit Air-to-Water HPWHs with tank capacities up to 120 gallons must meet or exceed ENERGY STAR Residential Water Heater specification Category 6 - Cus stom Hot Water Heating Applications Air-to-Water and Water-to- Water Heat Pumps for Dedicated DHW (total tank capacity >120 gallons) \$/MMBtu of annual energy savings Dedicated DHW Water-to-Water heat pumps (WWHP) must meet or exceed ENERGY STAR Geothermal heating requirements.
+The requirements.
+The reducated DHW WWHP scenarios in which Custom project eligibility is not defined (according to the previous item) for domestic hot water heat pump applications and for all Air-to-Water systems, the following shall be used to determine eligibility for Category 6 Custom Hot Water Heating Applications incentives: • For HPWH systems with tanks < 120 gallons piped in parallel, individual units must meet ENERGY STAR HPWH specifications The reducate in the reducate the re